-Schedules H-1 and H-2 are pre-populated with preferred revenue and expense categories.
+Schedules H-1is pre-populated with preferred revenue and expense categories.
 Applicants are encouraged to use these exact categories in order to facilitate processing applications.
-If an applicant chooses to not employ this template, or otherwise modify Schedules H-1 or H-2 template categories, the applicant must provide a sufficient level of detail to enable a reasonable level of understanding of the financial position of the existing operations combined with operations derived from the proposed project.
+If an applicant chooses to not employ this template, or otherwise modify Schedule H-1 template categories, the applicant must provide a sufficient level of detail to enable a reasonable level of understanding of the financial position of the existing operations combined with operations derived from the proposed project.